Did you know that most deaths from coronary heart disease are caused by a heart attack? Here are some facts about heart attacks:

 The little pendant is waterproof and has an impressive range of up to 100m - which means you can wear it outside in the garden (depending on the length of your garden).
 It also has a seven-year battery life and we will even send you a new one free of charge when it does run out.

 All you need to do if you feel unwell is press the the red button on your pendant - or on the base unit if accessible.
-This sends an alert to our 24/7 Care Team, who operate all year round.
+This sends an alert to our 24/7 Response Team, who operate all year round.

-A member of the Care Team will try to speak with you over the loudspeaker on the base unit before calling family members, friends or neighbours to come and assist you.
+A member of the Response Team will try to speak with you over the loudspeaker on the base unit before calling family members, friends or neighbours to come and assist you.
 These people will be known as your emergency contacts and will be chosen by you during the purchasing process.

 The emergency services will also be contacted on your behalf should you need their assistance.
 With the red button alarm system help is just one push of a button away.
 The speed of this process could end up being the difference-maker and could end up saving your life.